NETWAYS/support-collector/README.md

 ## Usage

+`$ support-collector`

+The CLI wizard will guide you through the possible arguments after calling the command.
+If you prefer to pass the arguments in the command call, use `--non-interactive` and pass the arguments as described in the documentation.

+`--hide`, `--command-timeout` can only be used as CLI argument.

+You can also combine your CLI arguments and the wizard.
+All arguments you pass from the CLI will be given into the wizard.

+---

 > **WARNING:** Some passwords or secrets are automatically removed, but this no guarantee, so be careful what you share!

 The `--hide` flag can be used multiple times to hide sensitive data, it supports regular expressions.